mong8se/dotfiles/Readme.md

-         6	implode             # remove all symlinks that point to .dotfiles/ without asking 7	init                # do initial tasks for new install 8	install             # create symlinks for .dotfiles/home and ./dotfiles/config 9	make_alias_links    # create symlinks from aliases.json file, see below 10	submodule:init      # initialize all git submodules
-        11	submodule:update    # update all git submodules to their latest of the branch they're tracking 12	update              # create all symlinks and clean up stale ones 13	upgrade             # update submodules and vi 14	vi:cleanup          # Ask `vim-plug` to clean plugins 15	vi:install          # Ask `vim-plug` to install plugins 16	vi:update           # Ask `vim-plug` to update plugins
+         6	implode             # remove all symlinks that point to .dotfiles/ without asking 7	init                # do initial tasks for new install 8	install             # create symlinks for .dotfiles/home and ./dotfiles/config 9	submodule:init      # initialize all git submodules 10	submodule:update    # update all git submodules to their latest of the branch they're tracking 11	update              # create all symlinks and clean up stale ones 12	upgrade             # update submodules and vi 13	vi:cleanup          # Ask `vim-plug` to clean plugins 14	vi:install          # Ask `vim-plug` to install plugins 15	vi:update           # Ask `vim-plug` to update plugins

     default task:
     {